-I hereby acknowledge that I am familiar with the nature and risk of concussion and traumatic brain injury while participating in interscholastic athletics, including the risks associated with continuing to compete after a concussion or traumatic brain injury.

-Student's Signature

-I hereby acknowledge that I am familiar with the nature and risk of concussion and traumatic brain injury while participating in interscholastic athletics, including the risks associated with continuing to compete after a concussion or traumatic brain injury.
+I hereby acknowledge that I am familiar with the nature and risk of concussion and trauparticipating in interscholastic athletics, including the risks associated with continuing to competraumatic brain injury.
+Student's Signature Date / / I hereby acknowledge that I am familiar with the nature and risk of concussion and trauparticipating in interscholastic athletics, including the risks associated with continuing to competraumatic brain injury. • • Parent's/Guardian's Signature Date / /